pulkjr/Atheneum/README.md

 ## What is it

-A library for working with Process Documentation in markdown format to all for discoverability, reporting, training, and project level of effort projections.
+A library for working with Process Documentation in markdown format to facilitate process discoverability, reporting, training, and project level of effort projections.